SOWMIYA2003/Sales-Insight/README.md

 #3 . track revenue trends.

-Enabling him to finally work on the weak areas and come up with new ideas to grow their bussiness in a effective and efficient manner.
+Enabling him to finally work on the weak areas and come up with new ideas and grow their bussiness in a effective and efficient manner.

 ## Links :
 ##### SQL DOWNLOAD LINK :